2021 Conference Speakers

-The keynote speakers originally planned for the 2020 conference will instead present at the 2021 conference.
+Since the 2021 conference will be 100% online, the keynote speakers originally planned for the 2021 conference will instead present at the 2022 conference.

 Barry T. Bates Keynote Speaker

 Dr. Jaap Van Dieen, VU Amsterdam

 Jaap van Dieën obtained his PhD from the ‘Vrije Universiteit Amsterdam’ in the Netherlands in 1993 and currently is professor of biomechanics and department head at the department of Human Movement Sciences of this university.
 He leads a research group focusing on the neuromechanics of ageing and musculoskeletal and movement disorders.
 His research is centered around three themes: 1) control of trunk posture and movement, 2) control of balance and gait stability and 3) the development of clinically applicable algorithms and instrumentation.
 The group focuses on experimental work based on movement analysis, inverse dynamics and electrophysiological measurements.
 Jaap van Dieën has (co-) authored over 450 papers in international scientific journals.